Proto:Sonic the Hedgehog 2 (Genesis)/August 21st, 1992

 Exactly the same as it was in the Simon Wai build.
 Dying here still causes all sound to cut off, unless you activate Super Sonic in which case his theme will play continually until you reset the system.

 All this aside, the Special Stage here appears to be a very corrupted version of the Sonic 1 Special Stage with the Casino Night music playing.
 While you can make out what's going on, the graphics are corrupted, making everything pretty hard to see.
-Hitting a GOAL block or getting the Chaos Emerald triggers a blue screen playing Chemical Plant's music.
+Hitting a GOAL block or getting the Chaos Emerald triggers a blue screen playing Chemical Plant's music and touching any blocks that change the rotation of the stage will result in a crash.

 - Sonic and Tails' sprites are now their final versions.